Gibbs Phase Rule

 If F would be negative, meaning that we have more equations than unknowns, solutions do not exist.
 This can never happen if we describe a real system.
 "Real" means that you can see it, touch, and so on, and since the system exists, so must solutions to the equations describing it.

-number of equations and now you can find the solution for all the remaining
+unknowns equals the number of equations and now you can find the solution for all the remaining unknowns.

 So it is clear now, why F is called "degree of freedom".